cecom/pomutils/README.md

              'prompt'.
 If 'prompt' is specified, then you will be prompted via stdout/stdin to select a version.
              Default: our
+          -r, --ruleset
+             The ruleset to use when you merge poms.
+If you don't specify a ruleset, a default ruleset will be used.
+Default is ProjectAndParentVersionRule with our strategy.

     replace      Updates the parent version and/or the project version in the given pom.xml
       Usage: replace [options]